simonmichael/hledger/hledger/hledger.m4.md

 ##### amount

-`amountN` sets posting N's amount.
+`amountN` sets the Nth posting's amount.
+By assigning to `amount1`, `amount2`, ... etc. you can generate up to 99 postings.

-If the CSV uses separate fields for inflows and outflows, you can use `amountN-in` and `amountN-out` instead.
+If the CSV uses separate fields for debits and credits (inflows and outflows), you can use `amountN-in` and `amountN-out` instead.
-By assigning to `amount1`, `amount2`, ... etc. you can generate anywhere from 0 to 99 postings.
+Note hledger assumes both of these fields are unsigned, and will automatically negate the "-out" value.
+If the fields are signed, see ["Setting amounts"](#setting-amounts) below.

-There is also an older, unnumbered form of these names, suitable for 2-posting transactions, which sets both posting 1's and (negated) posting 2's amount:
-`amount`, or `amount-in` and `amount-out`.
+There is also an unnumbered form of these names: `amount`, or `amount-in` and `amount-out`.
-This is still supported
+This is supported to keep pre-hledger-1.17 CSV rules files working (and for occasional convenience).
+It is suitable only for two-posting transactions; it sets both posting 1's and posting 2's amount.
-because it keeps pre-hledger-1.17 csv rules files working, and because it can be more succinct, and because it converts posting 2's amount to cost if there's a [transaction price](#transaction-prices), which can be useful.
+Posting 2's amount will be negated, and also converted to cost if there's a [transaction price](#transaction-prices).

 If you have an existing rules file using the unnumbered form, you might want to use the numbered form in certain conditional blocks,